Image features cast from a previous touring production of Cabaret

 Book: Joe Masteroff

 Music: John Kander

 Director: Rufus Norris

 This Bill Kenwright tour of Cabaret has only just started but already this production is a slick, harrowing production that packs a punch and leads to moments where you could cut the tension in the auditorium with a knife.

 John Partridge entices you into this apparent carefree world where the girls, boys and orchestra are all beautiful.
 Partridge is at one on the stage but also is able to completely switch the role of Emcee into something much darker and sinister.
-He floods the stage with his fear as the external forces of the Nazi regime start to overshadow the relaxed nature of the Kit Kat Club where the bright lights blind people of what’s going on around them.
+He floods the stage with his fear as the external forces of the Nazi regime start to overshadow the relaxed nature of the Kit Kat Club, where the bright lights distract people from what’s going on around them.

 On the opposite scale, you have Anita Harris as Fraulein Schneider.
 Harris shows the mature well experienced Fraulein, who after years of caring for herself, is not ignorant to the world that surrounds her and the sacrifices that she needs to make to carry on.
 It’s therefore heartbreaking to see what Fraulein has to lose in order to remain strong.

 Harris has a sincere and really lovely connection with James Paterson as Herr Schultz.
 Paterson portrays an optimistic and sweet, fruit stall owner who is one of the characters that is subject to the hateful regime that clouds above the production.
-You can really connect with the tragic circumstances that affect him while despite everything seeing the love he still has for Germany.
+You can really connect with the tragic circumstances that affect him , while despite everything, continues to show the love he still has for Germany.

 *A complimentary ticket was given in exchange for this review.
 This value for money rating is based on the ticket price value of £42.50 + £3 Booking Fee.
 For more info on this value for money rating please visit here: Introducing a new kind of rating